mariohgu/fodhgu/README.md

 # SAUROW - HGU
-<p>Web app for the firearms detection in web
+<p>Web app for the firearms detection